bnb-chain/greenfield-docs/src/guide/storage-provider/services/downloader.md

 ### SP DB Lib
 Lib for accessing the underlying SP DB currently supports MySQL and may adapt to more underlying indexing services in the future.

+## GetObject Workflow
+* Receives the GetObject request from the Gateway service.
+* Check whether the read traffic exceeds the quota.
+    * If exceeds the quota, the Downloader refuses to serve and returns a not-enough-quota error to the Gateway.
+    * If the quota is sufficient, the Downloader inserts read record into the SP traffic-db.
+* Splits the GetObject request info the GetPiece requests(support range read) to get piece payload data, and returns the object payload data streaming to the Gateway.

 ## Protocol
 ### RPC Interface